shivambitm/bunk_classes/README.md

    click the Run Button in the Top
    ```

-3. The bot will asl for time to join and leave the meeting
+3. The bot will ask for time to join and leave the meeting

    ```sh
    Enjoy!!!